WangggggggZC/num-attack-beta/README.md

 # number_attack_beta
 My First pygame projet,
-The projet is in make, we wait you star!
+The game is in make, we wait you star!